brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.knit.md

 \begin{landscape}\begingroup\fontsize{10}{12}\selectfont

 \begin{longtable}[t]{l>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}>{\raggedright\arraybackslash}p{0.92cm}}
-\caption{(\#tab:reb-options)Results of rebuilding alternatives based on alternative SPR targets for 50 percent probability of recovery based on the assumed removals for 2021--2024.
+\caption{(\#tab:reb-options)Results of rebuilding strategies based on alternative SPR targets for 50 percent probability of recovery based on the assumed removals for 2021--2024.
 SPR for the ABC and 40-10 strategies is provided as a dash (-) because these strategies do not have a constant SPR value.}\\
 \toprule
 Quantity & SPR= .500       & SPR= .550       & SPR= .600       & SPR= .650       & SPR= .700       & SPR= .800       & SPR= .900       & Yr= T\textsubscript{MID} & F=0             & 40-10 rule      & ABC Rule       \\
 \midrule
 \endfirsthead
-\caption[]{(\#tab:reb-options)Results of rebuilding alternatives based on alternative SPR targets for 50 percent probability of recovery based on the assumed removals for 2021--2024.
+\caption[]{(\#tab:reb-options)Results of rebuilding strategies based on alternative SPR targets for 50 percent probability of recovery based on the assumed removals for 2021--2024.
 SPR for the ABC and 40-10 strategies is provided as a dash (-) because these strategies do not have a constant SPR value. \textit{(continued)}}\\
 \toprule
 Quantity & SPR= .500       & SPR= .550       & SPR= .600       & SPR= .650       & SPR= .700       & SPR= .800       & SPR= .900       & Yr= T\textsubscript{MID} & F=0             & 40-10 rule      & ABC Rule       \\
 \midrule